 Ph.D.: Completion of five lecture-based courses, written cumulative examinations, oral defense of a research project proposal, oral defense of an independent research proposal, dissertation research and thesis defense.
 Teaching experience is considered a valuable part of the program, and each student is normally expected to be a teaching assistant for one year during his or her graduate career.

 Admission requirements: B.S. degree in chemistry or equivalent.
-Interview recommended but not required
+Interview available.

 GRE General: Required